JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::bashrc::set()

-Set ~/.bashrc and ~/.profile for vstacklet. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L991-L999)
+Set ~/.bashrc and ~/.profile for vstacklet. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L989-L997)
+@dev-note: This function is required for the installation of the vStacklet software.

 *function has no options*